liberalman/helloworld/README.md

-# goweb
+# helloworld
-docker golang web
+a simple web server by golang, it be made to a docker image!